cambiotraining/sars-cov-2-genomics/materials/05-software/01-managing_software.md

 Ubuntu uses the _Debian_ package format.
 To install _Debian_ packages, you can use the `dpkg` command.

-For example, the [RStudio](https://posit.co/download/rstudio-desktop/) application for Linus is distributed as a `.deb` file.
+For example, the [RStudio](https://posit.co/download/rstudio-desktop/) application for Linux is distributed as a `.deb` file.
 After you download it, you can install it as follows:

 ```bash